BaguaSys/bagua-net/README.md

 ## Test

-Use nccl-test to check that the plugin runs successfully.
+Use nccl-test to check that the plugin successfully installed.

 ```bash
 # install nccl and nccl-test